tlwill38-bit/tlwill38-bit.github.io/docs/02-Component-Selection/Component-Selection.md

 **Choice:** Option 1

-**Rationale:** Pricing is negligible for these components, however the AOTF2618L is included in group kits, it has the ratings for the needs of this project, and it can be easily replaced if damaged or less.
+**Rationale:** Price is negligible for these components, however the AOTF2618L is included in group kits, it has the ratings for the needs of this project, and it can be easily replaced if damaged or less.

 ### Rotary Encoder